ngs-docs/2018-ggg201b/lab1-jetstream/boot.md

 ## Fill in the username and password and click "Sign in"

-Fill in the username, which is 'tx160085' for the ANGUS workshop, and then enter the password (which we will tell you in class).
+Fill in your username and password.

 [![foo](images/login-3.thumb.png)](../_images/login-3.png)

 ## Select Projects and "Create New Project"

-Now, this is something you only need to once if you have your own account - but if you're using a shared account like tx160085, you will need a way to keep your computers separate from everyone else's.
+(This is something you only need to do once if you have your own account.)

-We'll do this with Projects, which give you a bit of a workspace in which to keep things that belong to "you".
+Let's create a workspace in which to keep things that belong to a particular porject.

 Click on "Projects" up along the top.